High School Offerings

 High school students will participate in activities related to the human heart, blood pressure basics, tips for student success, and mindfulness techniques.
 There is a lecture and hands-on learning through working in pairs.

 Each school that we visit requires a waiver to be signed by the parent and/or guardian of students 17 years and younger acknowledging their consent to participate in the program.
 When RUUTE comes to your child's school you can fill out the waiver here.

 If you are interested in us to come and present at your school, we would love to hear from you.
 Please complete our interest form here and we will get back to you at our earliest convenience.

 RUUTE’s High Schoolers for Health Sciences (HS4HS) program is an engaging health science program created and hosted by a committee of rural and underserved high school students.
-This program includes an adult HS4HS advisor(s) that facilitates and guides a committee of high schoolers in creating Health Science Socials which will promote engagement and interest in the health science career pathways.
-Socials will be informal events for teens to socialize with possible food and drinks, alongside a health science presenter where students will get the opportunity to ask questions and have in-depth conversations.
-This program is created by teens for teens, with the assistance of an HS4HS advisor.
+This program includes funding provided by RUUTE for an adult HS4HS advisor(s) to facilitate and guide a committee of high schoolers in creating Health Science Socials which promote engagement and interest in the health science career pathways.
+Socials will be informal events for teens to socialize with food and drinks, alongside a health science presenter where students will get the opportunity to ask questions and have in-depth conversations.
+This program is created by teens for teens, with the assistance of an HS4HS advisor and RUUTE Team Member.